arf20/arftracksat/README.md

 columns:        Sat data to show in columns in order
                 name, azel, dis, geo, tab, pos, vel
 ```

-## Troubleshooting
-If arftracksat fails with "No sats", the TLE file contains no TLEs.
-Likely the TLE server (i.e. celestrack) returned a redirect or something.

 ## Controls

 ```
 General
   1-9:    Select satelite by number